Measuring and Understanding Throughput of Network Topologies: Experimental Methods

 \subsubsection{\pbgnew{Computing throughput}}

 Throughput is computed as a solution to a linear program whose objective is to maximize the minimum flow across all flow demands, as explained in \S\ref{sec:Metrics}.
-We use the Gurobi~\cite{gurobi} solver to compute throughput. \pbgnew{Throughput} depends on the traffic workload provided to the network.
+We use the Gurobi~\cite{gurobi} linear program solver. \pbgnew{Throughput} depends on the traffic workload provided to the network.